-He is routinely on-call for surgical emergencies at Campbelltown Public Hospital, which runs the 2nd busiest emergency department in New South Wales (over 80,000 presentations/year).
+He is on-call for surgical emergencies at Campbelltown Public Hospital, which runs the 2nd busiest emergency department in New South Wales (over 80,000 presentations/year).
 On-call general surgeons such as Dr Ong, manage a broad variety of emergencies such as appendicitis, gallbladder attacks, hernia and bowel emergencies, abscesses, trauma, as well as emergencies from other surgical and medical specialties.

-Dr Ong introduced laparoscopic ventral hernia repairs to Macarthur.
-Laparoscopic repairs have been shown to potentially lower infection and hernia recurrence.
 He was nominated as one of the preceptors for BARD© HERNIA and is an honorary surgeon to 3M/KCI Australia.
-He introduced the “echo positioning system” to Macarthur, which facilitates laparoscopic repairs of complex ventral hernias.
+He introduced the “echo positioning system” to Macarthur which facilitates laparoscopic repairs of complex ventral hernias.
 He is a key-opinion-leader for Clarius (ultrasound) in Australia.

 Dr Ong sees WorkCover hernia patients and is consulted for WorkCover hernia-related matters in his practice.